 Akhlah is a 501(c)(3) charity recognized by the IRS since September of 2000 that relies on the generosity of individuals and others who want a site for Jewish learning free from commercialism.

 Akhlah is free to use for educational purposes within your classroom.
-You may use the text and graphics that you find on the site for individual classroom use.
+You may use the text and graphics that you find on the site for individual classroom use, with attribution and full credit to Akhlah, Inc. Pages may not be used as part of printed publications, booklets or compilations without the express consent of Akhlah, Inc.

 You are not allowed to mirror pages, graphics or parts thereof for use on other sites without the express consent of Akhlah.
 Content and graphics are copyrighted materials.